apache/pekko-persistence-cassandra/docs/src/main/paradox/journal.md

 Auto creation of the keyspace and tables is included as a development convenience and should never be used in production.
-Cassandra does not handle concurrent schema migrations well and if every Akka node tries to create the schema at the same time you'll get column id mismatch errors in Cassandra.
+Cassandra does not handle concurrent schema migrations well and if every Pekko node tries to create the schema at the same time you'll get column id mismatch errors in Cassandra.

 @@@

-The default keyspace used by the plugin is `akka`, it should be created with the NetworkTopology replication strategy with a replication factor of at least 3:
+The default keyspace used by the plugin is `pekko`, it should be created with the NetworkTopology replication strategy with a replication factor of at least 3:

 ```
-CREATE KEYSPACE IF NOT EXISTS akka WITH replication = {'class': 'NetworkTopologyStrategy', '<your_dc_name>' : 3 };
+CREATE KEYSPACE IF NOT EXISTS pekko WITH replication = {'class': 'NetworkTopologyStrategy', '<your_dc_name>' : 3 };
 ```

 For local testing, and the default if you enable `pekko.persistence.cassandra.journal.keyspace-autocreate` you can use the following: